Financial Accounting Standards Advisory Council (FASAC)

 FASAC is an operating arm of the Financial Accounting Foundation, an organization that is independent of any other business or professional organization.
 The Foundation is run by a Board of Trustees who are leaders in the business, accounting, financial, government, and academic communities.

 The Foundation selects the members of FASAC, including the chairman, and broadly oversees its operations.
 The Council comprises approximately 35 members who represent a broad cross section of the Board’s constituency.
 They are appointed for a one-year term and are eligible to be reappointed for three additional one-year terms.
+The FASAC Chairman may be appointed for such term as the Trustees determine.

 FASAC Operating Procedures set forth procedures for FASAC in its mission of advising the FASB.
 If you would like more detailed information about FASAC, call or write:

-Steven E. Buller, Chairman or Alicia A. Posta, Executive Director, FASB Advisory Groups
+Andrew G. McMaster, Jr., Chairman or Alicia A. Posta, Executive Director, FASB Advisory Groups

 Financial Accounting Standards Advisory Council